Focused digital cohort selection from social media using the metric backbone of biomedical knowledge graphs: Data and methods

 \subsection{Medical dictionary curation}

-We manually curated a medical dictionary to identify and aggregate terms relevant to the study of epilepsy.
-We started with the curated medical dictionary developed in \cite{Aehong2022} that was built from \cite{correia2019prediction} using medical terms (drugs, allergens and food items, medical terminology, and natural products) sourced from DrugBank (v.5.1.0), MedDRA, MedlinePlus, and TCMGeneDIT.
-We aggregated terms by mapping synonyms to a parent term.
-For instance,the epilepsy drug \emph{Levetiracetam} has the brand-name \emph{Keppra} as a synonym; \emph{Weed}, \emph{Mary Jane}, \emph{420}, and \emph{Cannabis} are all synonyms of the parent term \emph{Cannabis}; the term \emph{Influenza} has \emph{Flu} and \emph{Flu syndrome} as synonyms.
-In addition, we conducted a manual annotation process on randomly selected term matches in Instagram posts to identify medically irrelevant terms and removed terms with high frequency and irrelevant rates.
-The resulting dictionary, used here, contains 176,270 terms, of which 105,344 are drugs, 66,957 are medical terms (including symptoms), 2,795 are allergens, and 1,174 are natural products (such as cannabis, and food items).
+We used a manually curated a medical dictionary to identify and aggregate terms relevant to the study of epilepsy.
+It was developed and curated in earlier research \cite{correia2016monitoring,zhang2022translational} using medical terms grouped in four categories: drugs, medical terminology, allergens and food items, and other natural products.
+The categories of terms are considered to encompass various factors that influence chronic disease management (e.g., dietary elements can impact treatment efficacy).
+Terms can be associated with one or more of the four categories but these are not used in our analysis except for visualization purposes.
+All terms were sourced from DrugBank (v.5.1.0) \cite{wishart2018drugbank}, MedDRA (v15.0) \cite{MedDRA}, MedlinePlus \cite{MedlinePlus}, and TCMGeneDIT \cite{TCMGeneDIT}.
+Dictionary terms are aggregated by mapping synonyms to a parent term.
+For instance, the epilepsy drug \emph{Levetiracetam} has the brand-name \emph{Keppra} as a synonym; \emph{Weed}, \emph{Mary Jane}, and \emph{420} are all synonyms of the parent term \emph{Cannabis}; the term \emph{Influenza} has \emph{Flu} and \emph{Flu syndrome} as synonyms.
+In addition, the dictionary was specifically tailored to social media discourse via human-annotation, whereby biomedical terms that have other senses in that context were removed\cite{min2024refinement}.
+The resulting dictionary, used here, contains 145,229 terms, of which 75,023 are drugs, 66,956 are medical terms (including symptoms), 2,155 are allergens, and 1,173 are natural products (such as cannabis and food items).